PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 The best way to do this is to create a bottom-up culture where it's the job of **every single person** to come up with ideas.
 That means every engineer, designer, data scientist, sales rep, marketer, etc.

 When it's everyone's job to do this, the number of ideas increases dramatically.
-Then, by applying the EVENLYN framework mentioned above, you can distill the list to only the best ideas.
+Then, by applying the EVELYN framework mentioned above, you can prioritize and distill the list to only the best ideas.

 > **💡 Tip:** To create an inclusive ideas culture, make your [brainstorms asynchronous](https://source.opennews.org/articles/redesigning-brainstorming-asynchronous/).